RubixML/ML/README.md

 ```

 ### Naive Bayes
 Probability-based classifier that estimates posterior probabilities of each class using Bayes' Theorem and the conditional probabilities calculated during training.
 The *naive* part relates to the fact that the algorithm assumes that all features are independent (non-correlated).
-In practice, the independence assumption works out most of the time despite most features being correlated in the real world.

 ##### Supervised | Learner | Online | Probabilistic | Persistable